 1887 is full of interesting colors for the Browns.
-We have brown and white stripes, blue, wine colored, solid blue, bright blue, sky-blue, scarlet, and red all discussed in the newspaper accounts.
+We have brown and white stripes, blue, dark blue, solid blue, bright blue, sky-blue, wine colored, scarlet, and red all discussed in the newspaper accounts.

 History Mysteries: